DewerseB/snake-svelte/README.md

 ## Project

 The repository served as a base for a Svelte initiation during a [3h workshop](https://www.linkedin.com/feed/update/urn:li:activity:6734396734895620096/).
-It consists of multiple branches showcasing every steps of the project.
+It consists of multiple branches showcasing every step of the project.

 #### Main branch